Carter Hayden

 Carter Hayden (born February 12, 1982) is a Canadian voice, film and television actor.
 He is most well-known for his role as Noah in the animated franchise Total Drama.

 Early life

 Hayden was born in British Columbia on February 12, 1982.

 Career

-He voiced Noah in the first season, Total Drama Island, and the third season, Total Drama World Tour.
-He also had a brief cameo appearance in the second season, Total Drama Action, and later reprised the role in both Skatoony, as well as the official spin-off series Total Drama Presents: The Ridonculous Race.
+He voiced Noah in the first season, Total Drama Island, the second season, Total Drama Action, and the third season, Total Drama World Tour and later reprised the role in both Skatoony, as well as the official spin-off series Total Drama Presents: The Ridonculous Race.

 Noah has since become one of the most popular Total Drama characters, and for his performance in the third season (for which he had to sing on several occasions), Hayden was nominated for "Best Voice Actor in a TV Series" in the 2011 ToonZone Awards.

+From 2011 to 2015, he was the official announcer for the original Disney XD in Canada.
+He was replaced with Cory Doran since October 9th, 2015, when the channel rebranded to Family CHRGD.